 2) Check that you have the capacity to raise the funds to finance the investment.
 We normally require a payroll/wage slip, the last tax return, or similar.
 We will require you to fill out and sign a specific form, with all your details, description of your income source, etc.

 An important factor to point out is that the aim of these documents and forms is not to show whether or not you have a good financial situation.
-Prevention of Money Laundering proceedings are to confirm where the money is coming from, i.e. that the funds are actually coming from a professional or commercial activity, or from the sale of a property, an inheritance, etc., and therefore the funds are not coming from illegal or undeclared incomes.
+Prevention of Money Laundering proceedings are to confirm where the money is coming from, i.e. that the funds are actually coming from a professional or commercial activity, or from the sale of a property, an inheritance, a loan, etc., and therefore the funds are not coming from illegal or undeclared incomes.

 Another important thing that you need to be aware of, is that the funds to buy a property must come from a bank account in the name of the same person that is buying it.
 Funds cannot come from a company (even if it is owned or controlled by the property buyer) of from a relative.
 The only exception to this is when the bank transfer comes from an FX company, but in that case, please be aware that we may require a receipt of the transfer from your account to the FX company account.